|Overall||Art||Animation||Character Design||Music||Series Story||Episode Story||Reviewer|

 Some episodes are better than others.
 The one in which Franz Schubert shows up didn't make a whole lot of sense and wasn't terribly funny, either.
 And why is Chopin extremely socially-phobic?
 Was he like that in real life?
 I don't know.
 There needs to be some sort of logic to this, not just sheer weirdness.
 Better to move on to an explanation of who this dude in sunglasses and an 18th century wig, who has been keeping the ClassicaLoids under surveillance, is and what he's up to.
 We slowly move in that direction, and towards an explanation of just what ClassicaLoids are, in episodes five and six.
 Why does Bach have a grudge against the rest of the ClassicaLoids?
 What, again, are they to begin with?
 The dream Kanae had about them at the start of episode six was LOL funny.
 I bet a lot of people wouldn't consider this show to be worth their trouble, but it has a certain charm to it.
 I wish the plot would move along faster, though.
 Learning that it would be 24-26 episodes long made even me a little hesitant to commit to it.

 There's enough energy and originality and humor within ClassicaLoid to keep it modestly fun even though the overarching plot is moving at a painfully slow pace.
 If that had not been the case, I would have abandoned it long ago.
 At around the halfway point, we still have only a vague idea of what a ClassicaLoid is and little or no idea why they were created.
 In one episode Schubert somehow transforms himself into a fish by inadvertently employing his Musik.
 In another Kanae gets a chance at becoming an idol; the only problem is that she has no talent whatsoever, which is a laugh compared to all the shows which would make you think that anybody can do it if they just try hard enough.
-These bizarre plots are indicative of the originality within ClassicaLoid, which enable it to largely remain fresh and fun even though little or no progress is being made towards solving the basic mystery behind them.
+And then there's the one where cursed oranges freak everybody out--it's hard to describe.
+Episode 18 (I think) kept me continually laughing as a robot replica of Sousuke was unleashed (and, as a bonus, also gave some hints about how the Classicaloids originated).
+Or the one where Tchaiko unleashes her Musik in a temper tantrum and as a result the characters must resist the temptation to fall in love with anyone or anything (Musik is often completely unpredictable).
+You would almost think that somebody was high while writing these episode scripts.
+The show seems to be on a roll in it's second season as it repeatedly cranks out LOL episodes.
+These bizarre plots are indicative of the originality within ClassicaLoid, which enable it to largely remain fresh and fun even while little or no progress is being made towards solving the basic mystery behind them.

 My favorite line: "Go, my ClassicaLoids!
 Use your weird-ass powers to destroy the world or something!"